varunagrawal/varunagrawal.github.io/_posts/2024-11-06-cpp-profiling.md

 ---
 layout: post
-title:  "Quickstart on Profiling C++ programs"
+title:  "Quickstart On Profiling C++ Programs"
 date:   2024-11-06
 tags: [cpp, profiling]
 ---

-# C++ CPU and Heap Profiling Quickstart

 I've been working with C++ a lot for my PhD, and part of my work involves writing performant C++ code which can be used across various processors.
 This is particularly true in robotics, where both memory and compute can be limited resources.